1,000+ Opportunities

 Receive an email notification as soon as grant opportunities and information is made available.
 Support Adoption Advisory Committee Learn more about the Support Adoption Advisory Committee members.
 Whether it is a question about a specific grant or questions about the Grants Process, feel free to contact us.

-Based on current listing details, eligibility includes: Nonprofit Adoption Agencies, Authorized Agencies, or other eligible 501(c)(3) organizations providing services in Texas.
+According to the current listing, eligibility includes: Nonprofit Adoption Agencies, Authorized Agencies, or other eligible 501(c)(3) organizations providing services in Texas.
 Must not provide abortions or contract with abortion providers.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.

 Past winners and funding trends for this program